uniQconsulting-ag/ansible.open-vm-tools/README.md

 Install Open-VM-Tools with Ansible
 =================

-This Ansible role install open-vm-tools on a VMWare ESXi CentOS 7 Guest VM.
+This Ansible role install open-vm-tools on a VMWare ESXi Guest VM.

 Requirements
 ------------

-* Currently only tested with CentOS 7
-* Ansible 2.4 or higher is required for this Ansible Role
+* Ansible 2.4 or higher is required for this Ansible Role Following OS are tested:
+* CentOS 7
+* CentOS 8
+* RHEL 8

 Role Variables
 --------------